nospaceships/node-net-ping/README.md

  * `error` - Instance of the `Error` class or a sub-class, or `null` if no error occurred
- * `target` - Dotted quad formatted IP address of the target host, note that if a gateway responds on behalf of the target host this parameter will still be the IP address of the target host and NOT the responding gateways
+ * `target` - The target parameter as specified in the request, note that if a gateway responds on behalf of the target host this parameter will still be the target host and NOT the responding gateway

 The following example sends a ping request to a remote host: